 Julie handled all day-to-day legal aspects of the Society, such as vendor, meeting, and other contracts and related issues; bylaws, conflicts of interest, and other governance and nonprofit corporate law issues; employment matters; publications; intellectual property; federal tax exemption, and overall risk management, among other areas of nonprofit law.
 In addition, she oversaw the association’s ethics and compliance program, a key legal and reputational safeguard.
 Through this program, Julie managed the organization’s peer review disciplinary proceedings and ensured that the organization had rules and processes in place to maintain the high scientific integrity of its work.
 Finally, she has a fairly nuanced understanding of key issues impacting healthcare-focused associations.

-Prior to working at the North American Spine Society, Julie spent nearly ten years in private practice as a civil litigator.
+Prior to working at the North American Spine Society, Julie spent nearly ten years in private practice as a commercial litigator.
 Representing associations, businesses, and individuals in this role, she worked on complex cases from a variety of backgrounds, including contract, employment, copyright, class action, and premises liability cases.
 This experience has helped her to assess a client’s risk profile and offer advice on how to avoid, or if necessary, navigate this complex arena.

 Julie received her juris doctorate degree in 2006 from Northern Illinois University College of Law, where she graduated summa cum laude and was the recipient of the Academic Excellence Award for graduating first in her class.
 During law school, Julie also served as the Lead Articles Editor for the Northern Illinois University Law Review.